-CPHL is committed to conducting all its activities in compliance with applicable laws, regulations and contractual obligations.
+Centers Plan for Healthy Living is committed to conducting all its activities in compliance with applicable laws, regulations and contractual obligations.
 CPHL requires that all employees, providers and representatives comply fully with all applicable laws, regulations and other contractual obligations.
 If there is any doubt as to whether an activity is legal or proper, the individual must contact CPHL's Compliance Officer.